vilmire/neptune-osk/README.md

 - 230101

-Dont use with another steamdeck key binding software.
+Do not use with another steamdeck key binding software.

 Enable Disable Option updated - v0.0.2